OL-GIT/CheckShot/CONTRIBUTING.md

 - Other better way of scripting ?

 ## Issue :
-Feel free to post any issue[here](https://github.com/OL-GIT/CheckShot/issues)
+Feel free to post any issue [here](https://github.com/OL-GIT/CheckShot/issues)